Vitiligo clinical trials at UC Davis

 Sorry, in progress, not accepting new patients

 Vitiligo is a common chronic autoimmune disease that causes the body's immune system to attack its own pigment producing skin cells.
 This study is to evaluate how safe and effective upadacitinib is in participants with non-segmental vitiligo (NSV).
 Adverse effects and change in disease activity will be assessed.
-Upadacitinib is an approved drug for various immune-mediated inflammatory diseases and is currently being investigated for the treatment of NSV.
-There will be 2 replicate studies running at the same time (Study 1 and Study 2 with periods A and B) and an optional exploratory Narrow-Band Ultraviolet B (NB-UVB) phototherapy study (Study 3).
+Upadacitinib is currently being investigated for the treatment of NSV.
+There will be 2 replicate studies running at the same time (Study 1 and Study 2 with periods A and B), an optional exploratory NB-UVB phototherapy study (Study 3), and a re-randomized dose-escalation study (Study 4).
 In Period A, participants are placed in 1 of 2 groups called treatment arms.
 Each group receives a different treatment.
-There is a 1 in 3 chance that participants will receive placebo and 2 in 3 chance participants will receive upadacitinib.
+There is a 1 in 3 chance that participants will receive placebo.
 In Period B, all participants will receive upadacitinib.
-Approximately 270 adult and adolescent participants with NSV will be enrolled in each main study ((Study 1 and Study 2, 540 subjects total) at approximately 90 sites worldwide with an option for adult participants who completed Period A of either study and did not achieve T-VASI 90 at week 48 while on study drug, to enter Study 3.
+Approximately 540 adult and adolescent participants with NSV will be enrolled between each main study at around 180 sites worldwide with an option for adult participants who completed Period A of either study and did not achieve T-VASI90 at week 48 while on study drug, to enter Study 3.
+Participants who failed to achieve T-VASI75 response at week 118 of Study 1 or 2 or at week 70 of Study 3 will be considered for entry into Study 4.
 In Studies 1 and 2: Period A, participants will receive oral tablets of upadacitinib or placebo once a day for 48 weeks.
 In Period B, participants will receive oral tablets of upadacitinib 15 mg once a day for 112 weeks.
 Participants will be followed up for 30 days.
-Study 3 participants will receive upadacitinib monotherapy or upadacitinib with NB-UBV phototherapy for at least 24 weeks followed by upadacitinib alone.
+Study 3 participants will receive upadacitinib monotherapy or upadacitinib with Narrow-Band Ultraviolet B (NB-UBV) phototherapy for at least 24 weeks followed by upadacitinib alone.
+In Study 4, participants will be re-randomized to receive oral tablets of upadacitinib 15 mg or 30 mg once a day for 56 weeks.
 There may be higher treatment burden for participants in this trial compared to their standard of care.
 Participants will attend regular visits during the study at a hospital or clinic.
 The effect of the treatment will be checked by medical assessments, blood tests, checking for side effects and completing questionnaires.

 Sacramento, California and other locations